Kingtous/Kingtous/README.md

 - In August 2020, the national college student intelligent car competition (**Baidu deep learning group**)  the **FIRST** prize of the national level
 - In December 2020, the **national scholarship** at NEUQ
 - In December 2021, the **SPECIAL first price scholarship** at HUST
+- In Feb 2022, the third price of **HuaweiCup** Chinese postgraduate mathematical modeling competition at HUST.
+- In March 2022, the second price of **MathorCup** Chinese postgraduate mathematical modeling competition at HUST.
+- In April 2022, the second price of **Huawei** software elite challenge (Wuchang area) at HUST.
+Grade: **5**/486